bradbell/xrst/test_rst/heading_links.rst

    rst commands, should not satisfy this condition (and hence are easy to distinguish).
 #.
 Including all the levels above a heading in its label may seem verbose,
-   but it avoids ambiguity when the same heading appears twice in one page (e.g the heading :ref:`toml_file@project_name@Example` appears often in the toml_file page).
+   but it avoids ambiguity when the same heading appears twice in one page.
+   For example, this link to the project name :ref:`toml_file@project_name@Default` which is one of many Default headings on that page.
    This also helps keep the links up to date.
    If a heading changes, all the links to that heading, and all the headings below it,  will break.
 This identifies the links that should be